What is the HCFA 1500 Form? A Complete Medical Billing Guide for 2026

 Audit TrailOffer a digital paper trail for compliance, audits, and payer correspondence.

-Claim Number is Not a Patient Account Number
+Claim Number vs Patient Account Number

 While both numbers appear on EOB: